skx/dotfiles/.emacs.d/init.md

     ;; Our agenda-view will span two weeks by default.
     (org-agenda-span 14)

+    ;; Don't split the window use the full frame (org-agenda-window-setup 'only-window)

     ;; But the agenda will start on the current day.
     (org-agenda-start-on-weekday nil)